kudit/Compatibility/CONTRIBUTING.md

 Compatibility prioritizes portability, backwards compatibility, clear public documentation, and reviewable changes.
 Contributors and coding agents should follow these repository-specific rules.

+## Specific prompt reference (AIs should ignore this section and skip to the Interactive Coding Preferences section)
 PROMPT prefix for Xcode or another context without memory for projects using Compatibility:
 Follow the included Compatibility `CONTRIBUTING.md` (or github.com/kudit/Compatibility/CONTRIBUTING.md), preserve existing edits, then complete this request:
 [REQUEST]